CarbonPackages/Carbon.Pipeline/Readme.md

 You can pass options to the [esbuild API] with `esbuild.options`.

 **Example**:
-To remove some functions from the production build you can use the `esbuild.options.pure` setting.
-If you have just one function, you can pass a string, otherwise, you have to set it to an array:
+To remove some functions from the production build, you can use the `esbuild.options.pure` setting.
+If you have just one function, you can pass a string; otherwise, you have to set it to an array:

 ```yaml
 esbuild: